Acetaminophen and children: Why dose matters

 How can an acetaminophen overdose be prevented?

-Before you give your child acetaminophen, consider whether he or she needs it.
-For example, the main goal of treating a child who has a fever is to improve his or her comfort — not to normalize his or her body temperature.
+Before you give your child acetaminophen, consider whether your child needs it.
+For example, the main goal of treating a child who has a fever is to improve comfort — not to normalize the body temperature.
 In addition:

 - Use the measuring device that comes with your child's medication.
 Don't use household teaspoons — which can vary in size — to measure liquid acetaminophen.